Can I change between different courses ?

 The University has a large computer network, distributed throughout the campus, including PC's, SUNs and MACs together with associated printing and plotting services.
 All students are allocated a user-name, e-mail address and disk space at entry to the university.
 A comprehensive selection of software is available on the network, together with web access.
-Within the Engineering Faculty there are a number of computer suites, one of which houses 160 PC's and provides 23 hour daily access.
+Within The Diamond and the Engineering Faculty there are a large number of computer suites..
 In addition, the department has its own specialised microprocessor and computer suite and a number of additional computer networks dedicated to specific research facilities.
 All are used by undergraduate students.

 Where can I do my own private studies?

 Many students prefer to study away from their living accommodation and the University libraries all provide quiet study spaces for individual use.
-A specialist-engineering library, within the Faculty campus area, provides good private study facilities and easy access to library materials.
+There are plenty of small break-out rooms that can be booked by students conducting their group projects.

 Do you have your own library?